 As a result, the rhodiola root is very high in antioxidant compounds such as salidroside and other tyrosols, organic acids (like caffeic acid, gallic acid and chlorogenic acid) and flavonoids.

 Arctic Root extract prevents pigmentation and is gentle to sensitive skin

-Translated into skincare benefits this means that rhodiola root extract (with its high concentration of anti-oxidants) protects the skin against free radicals such as UV exposure and hyperpigmentation, brightening skin tone and keeping skin smooth and healthy.
+Translated into skincare benefits, this means that rhodiola root extract, with its high concentration of anti-oxidants, protects the skin against free radicals caused by UV exposure and environmental pollutants.
+That means it fights back against hyperpigmentation, brightening skin tone and keeping skin smooth and healthy.

 Studies have also shown that rhodiola extract decreases transepidermal water loss (which means that moisture stays in the skin for longer), so the extract is beneficial if you have dry or sensitive skin.

 And all of that antioxidant and anti-aging goodness is included in our Arctic Blend.